 Mr. Lightstone: Thank you, Mr. Speaker.
-As the minister is aware, the Nunavut Household Allowance Policy is administered by the Department of Finance and formally sunsets April 1, 2024, in just over a year from now.
+As the minister is aware, the Nunavut Household Allowance Policy is administered by the Department of Finance and formally sunsets on April 1, 2024, just over a year from now.

 As the minister is also aware, his department's business plan indicates that one of its priorities has been to "Undertake a review of the Nunavut Household Allowance program as a tool to encourage employees to move from Government of Nunavut staff housing into private market rental units or homes of their own."

-That is good news, as it aligns with what I've been saying needs to be done.

-However, the business plan under the current year, it indicates that the status of this priority has been "deferred" to the 2023-24; next fiscal year.

-I would like to ask the minister if he would be able to update the house as to why this important initiative has been delayed and whether or not any work was conducted in this current fiscal year.
+That is good news as it aligns with what I have been saying needs to be done.
+However, looking at the current business plan under the current year, it indicates that the status of this priority has been "deferred" to 2023-24, next fiscal year.
+I would like to ask the minister if he would be able to update the House as to why this important initiative has been delayed and whether or not any work was conducted in this current fiscal year.
 Thank you, Mr. Speaker.